64kramsystem/personal_notes/topics/git.md

 git show $(git fsck --unreachable | git cat-file --batch-check | awk '/commit/ { print $3 }')
 ```

+WATCH OUT!! `revert` is inconsistent: if the commit has already been applied, it exits with error, but outputs to stdout; additionally, it will cause `revert --abort` to fail (which in turn, outputs to stderr instead). 🤷

 ### Find/set the default branch

 The rev-parse strategy works only for cloned repositories (see https://stackoverflow.com/q/17639383/210029), so if it's not present, we add it.